grafana/writers-toolkit/docs/sources/writing-guidelines/content-structure.md

 > **Note:** Do not include steps or conceptual information in reference topics.

-## Reference topic example
+#### Reference topic example

-Refer to the following topics for concept topic examples:
+Refer to the following topics for a reference topic example:

 - [Grafana CLI](https://grafana.com/docs/grafana/latest/administration/cli/)

-## Reference topic file naming conventions
+#### Reference topic file naming conventions

 Use the following naming conventions when you name reference files: